Keep the chair in line using appeal

 - Chair speaks again to sum up.

 - The outcome is decided by majority vote.

-- If the majority vote in favor, the chair’s decision is upheld.
+- If the majority vote in favor, the chair’s decision is sustained.

 - If the majority vote against, the chair’s decision is overturned.

-- If there is a tie, then the chair’s decision is upheld.
+- If there is a tie, then the chair’s decision is sustained.

 Sample script for “appeal”